gonfva/gonfva.github.io/content/en/blog/2022-04-28-editor-variable-script.md

 Two small caveats, though:

 * The script needs to have execution permissions (chmod 755)
-* The script needs to have the usual sheebang (i.e. it needs to start with `#!/bin/bash` or whatever)
+* The script needs to have the usual shebang (i.e. it needs to start with `#!/bin/bash` or whatever)

 And that's it.